How to stop your baby crying: Tips to comfort them

 Babies cry a lot and for all sorts of reasons.
 It may be they are hungry, thirsty, hot, cold, scared, lonely, itchy or feeling unwell.
 It can be hard seeing your baby in distress and parents will try everything to stop their baby crying.

-Check their temperature
+• Check their temperature and clothing

 Your baby cannot tell you if they are feeling ill.
 So always keep an eye on their temperature, particularly if they are crying more than usual.